Fall Care For Mason Bees

-R inse the cocoons throughly.
+Rinse the cocoons thoroughly.
 I do this in a sieve under cool running water.

 Layer cocoons and crumpled up paper towel in a glass jar with many holes punched in the lid.
 The

-cocoons want to be dry and have air circulation so mould doesn't develop.
+cocoons want to be dry and have air circulation so mold doesn't develop.
 Put the container in the

 fridge, or in an unheated garage or room.
-Monitor them for signs of mould.
+Monitor them for signs of mold.
 They want to be at about

 60% humidity, and above freezing.
 Some say that fridges can be too dry for the cocoons.
 Try storing

 cocoons in a few different locations you have available and compare their hatching rates-then you'll

 know the best storage location for next year!